alexeilebedev/openacr/txt/amc.md

 Amc is an extensible generator of source code from ssimfiles.

 Amc reads ssim tables, creates C++ in-memory database code as determined by these tables, and outputs .h and .cpp files.
 By default, ssim tables are loaded from directory "data", and output is written to directories `cpp/gen` and `include/gen`.
+With option `-in_dir`, the location of the input dataset can be specified.
+With option `-out_dir`, the location of output directory can be specified.
+The default is `.`.

 Amc generates hash tables, arrays, linked lists, dequeues, binary heaps; trees;
 hierarchical, region-based memory allocators, including single and powers-of-two freelists, fifo, linear array (vector), indirect array (with permanent pointers); inline arrays and fixed-size arrays;
 Functions to convert any struct to/from a string or a bash command line; Enum support, both for integer and string values; presence masks; big-endian fields;
 sort functions on custom fields; incremental group-by indexes; tracking of pointers with automatic cascade delete; protection against linear scanning when deleting elements; scheduling constructs (for real-time modules); cycle accounting ('traces').
-C++ symbols from ssimfile columns; Statically loaded tables; Subprocess invocation.
+Generation of C++ symbols from ssimfile columns; Statically loaded tables; Subprocess invocation;
 Asynchronous I/O. Bitsets on top of any array type.
+Char sets;
-Char sets; Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings with numeric conversion); Scaled decimal types; Dispatches (any group of ctypes), sharing a common header with a type field, or not.
+Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings with numeric conversion); Scaled decimal types;
+Dispatches (any group of ctypes), whether sharing a common header with a type field, or not.
 Printing, reading, calling dispatches given both binary and text input.
 Uniform cursor (iterator) interfaces for bheap, hash, tree, array, lines, files in directory, and more.
-I'm sure I'm forgetting something.

 For each program, these things are generated in-place and from scratch, and can be iteratively customized.